 Keeping your WordPress website secure doesn’t have to be complicated.
 By following the steps outlined in this article, you can protect your website from hackers, malware, and other online threats.

 Make sure to take regular backups of your website so that you can restore it if anything goes wrong.
-Choose a secure web hosting provider and limit the number of user accounts with admin access to your site.
+Choose a secure web hosting provider and limit the number of users accounts with admin access to your site.
 Follow these best practices and you’ll be able to keep your website secure for years to come.